spoudyal1989/datavizsample/blogpost2.md

 However, I did not distribute my expressions of gratitude equally across recipients or even within emails.
 I was more thankful to my superiors (mostly because I was responding to feedback rather than providing information, as would be the case with peers).
 And I opened or ended an email with an expression more than I used an expression in the body of the email.

 <b>I had not used as many <i>many thanks</i> as I suspected (my guess was around half the time).
 But I had used the expression more when writing to peers than to superiors, which I thought would have been the case.
-My speech may be converging but probably not to the extent that it would appear to be mimickry.</b>
+I may be converging but not mimicking, just yet.</b>

 The findings are presented in the visualization below.